-Along with the good angels, who chose beatitude, by choosing humility and service, there are also the bad angels, who are bad because they chose badly, that is, pride and arrogance.
-Our Tradition calls demons or devils, made hokey by Hollywood, but quite real and quite evil.
-They prowl about with their own master looking for souls to devour.
+Along with the good angels, who chose beatitude, by choosing humility and service, there are also the bad angels, who are evil because they chose badly, that is, pride and arrogance.
+Our Tradition calls demons or devils, made hokey by Hollywood, but quite real and quite malicious.
+They prowl about with their own malign master looking for souls to devour.
 Of course, they cannot really ‘devour’ souls in a physical sense, but rather by tempting (within the limits of God’s providence) we may voluntarily allow ourselves to be ‘eaten’ by their wiles, our souls mired, as Saint Peter would graphically put it, in the vomit of our own sin.
 As Milton has Satan declare in despair in his own Paradise Lost:

 So farewell hope, and with hope, farewell fear, / Farewell remorse!
 All good to me is lost; / Evil, be thou my good.